nsidc/qgreenland/doc/CONTRIBUTING.md

 or stored in a non-standard format, maintenance of that layer takes an order of magnitude more effort and therefore we are unable to promise permanent inclusion of such data.
-File formats that are particularly challenging include:
-Raw binary grids, excel files, word documents.
-We prefer geotiffs or netcdfs for raster data, and geopackages or shapefiles for vector data.
+File formats that are particularly challenging include: raw binary grids, Excel files, Word documents.
+We prefer GeoTIFFs or NetCDFs for raster data, and GeoPackages or shapefiles for vector data.

 A correct QGreenland data pipeline will output data that: